I'm old, not in spirit but old none the less.

 I plead guilty, not innocent.

-I was guileful, narcissist, libidinous, manipulative, selfish, vindictive, hypocritical, even mean.
-I lied to and betrayed those loved and risked all for my secret puppet shadow.
+I was selfish, hypocritical, guileful, narcissist, libidinous, manipulative, vindictive, even mean.
+I lied to and betrayed those loved and risked all for my secret puppet shadow who I must admit I loved most.
 Hard for me to accept and more so to say but it’s true.
 I’m guilty.

 Even though I selfishly risked the love of those who loved me, I don't judge myself evil.
 I crossed a forbidden threshold, experienced a lover’s rush, an erotic high, became addicted and sought again and again the initial crossing euphoria.
 Like an addict, I lied to and endangered the love of those who loved me and those I loved for my addiction, over and over.
 That's my sin.